mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

     pure
     returns (bytes16)
 ```
-Returns the product of an IEEE754 binary128 number and a `uint256`.
+Returns the product of an IEEE754 binary128 number and a `uint256` as a IEEE754 binary128 number.

 #### divInt
 `function divInt(int256 a, int256 b) external pure returns (bytes16)`